Dream Room

 Each door is framed in brown wood, and looks vaguely like a French door.

-These windows lie about seven feet from the tip of the egg on each side.
+There are several windows throughout the room, including two large round windows that lie seven feet from the tip of the egg on each side.

 Each window is covered with a large piece of opaque white fabric with embroidered designs.

-When I pick up the fabric and touch it to the window, it opens up, floats across the window, and adjusts itself into its prior beautiful shape.
+It opens up, floats across the window, and adjusts itself into its prior beautiful shape.

-There are drawings hanging on the wall between the doors and the windows.
+Drawings of mountains and waves hang on the wall between the doors and the windows.

-And there are five small sculptures, shaped of dark blue stone, each standing on its own small white table.
+Five small sculptures, shaped of dark blue stone, are scattered through the room, each one on its own white table.

-Worlds created and shaped by the sculptor’s mind.
+This world was created and shaped by the sculptor’s mind, and the sculpture projects these images.

-As if they could swallow me up.
+The scenes are beautiful, but somehow troubling, as if they could swallow me up.

 The sculptures, and the worlds within, rise from Tzina’s mind.